Enter your email address below and subscribe to our newsletter

 Kimchi Jjigae instructions - Add the peppers and kimchi

-Add the rest of the ingredients: Slice the kimchi, and add the kimchi broth, water, gochugaru, gochujang, and fish sauce.
+Add the mushrooms, bell peppers, and ground black pepper to the pot, and cook for another minute, stirring continuously.
+Slightly sauteing the vegetables extracts their flavour, infusing the kimchi jjigae with additional flavours while reducing cooking time.
+Slice the kimchi, and add the kimchi broth, water, gochugaru, gochujang, and fish sauce.
 Gently stir them so that the ingredients are well mixed.

 kimchi jjigae - add the spices

-Cook the kimchi jjigae: Close the lid and cook the kimchi stew for twenty-five minutes on medium-high heat.
-The stew will cook fast if you are using well-fermented kimchi.
-If you are using slightly fermented kimchi, increase the cooking time to thirty-five minutes, which will be enough time for the kimchi to be tender.
+Close the lid and cook the kimchi stew for twenty-five minutes on medium-high heat.
+The stew will cook quickly if you use well-fermented kimchi.
+If you are using slightly fermented kimchi, increase the cooking time to 35 minutes, which should be enough for the kimchi to become tender.

-Serve immediately: Freshly cooked white rice is the best side dish to accompany kimchi jjigae.
+Serve with fresh white rice, as it is the best side dish to accompany kimchi jjigae.
 Serve immediately while the stew is hot.

 How can you Store Kimchi Jjigae?